All Episodes

 That's texture.

-And he partnered with them with the UFC.
+He's not shy about anything, and he partnered with them with the UFC.

 So I like that part of it.

-I knew what the outcome would be, and that is rank and file people that had nothing to do with this marketing department.
+And that is rank and file people that had nothing to do with this marketing department, they're going to end up paying the ultimate price.

-And I yeah, I care a lot about the thousands that lost their jobs that have significantly reduced incomes.
+And yeah, I care a lot about the thousands that lost their jobs that have significantly reduced incomes.

-I don't I don't care about Anheuser Bush management.
+I don't care about Anheuser-Busch management.

-I don't they don't mean nothing to me.
+They don't mean nothing to me.

 They're not an advertiser on this show.